MaxiDonkey/EDTaupeEye/README.md

 ## **Use of voice software in addition**

-You can use any voice software with *EDTaupeEye*, but we recommend that you use the *RaoulFumier* software soon available on *GitHub*.
+You can use any voice software with *EDTaupeEye*, but we recommend that you use the *RaoulFumier* software available on *GitHub* for french language (https://github.com/MaxiDonkey/RaoulFumier).
 This software has the advantage of allowing many commands to be executed simultaneously.
 This software is only available for the French language and does not require any configuration to be used with *Elite Dangerous*.
 It also allows you to dictate your messages to other commanders.